F0903/mpv-rife/README.md

 ## Installation

-1. Clone the repo (recommended to this in non-admin directory).
+1. Clone the repo (recommended to do this in non-admin directory).
 2. Run the script.
 3. Enjoy!